 A REVOLUTIONARY APPROACH TO SUPPLY BIAS SIGNAL CONDITIONING

-TransSiP has developed a new approach to noise reduction and switching noise jitter (SNJ) conditioning in switching DC-DC power conversion.
-Using cutting-edge real-time spectrum analysis techniques that reveal signal details invisible to conventional spectrum and vector signal analyzers, TransSiP's innovative DC-DC conversion circuit topology is applicable to a broad range of applications and compatible with system-in-package devices.
+TransSiP's ground-breaking JC™ technology enables the use of digital power in low power applications, bringing advantages of stability, efficiency, and precision to portable, wearable, remote, and IoT devices.
+Developed using a novel methodology employing cutting-edge real-time spectrum analysis techniques revealing signal details invisible to conventional spectrum and vector signal analyzers, TransSiP's innovative JC DC-DC conversion circuit topology is applicable to a broad range of applications and compatible with system-in-package devices.
 This patent-pending design and methodology addresses the critical needs of noise-sensitive microsystems at the heart of portable, wearable, and IoT/M2M wireless communications and navigation for clean power and high conversion efficiencies in both full and standby power modes.